Kunalkhandodiya/My-Websites-/README.md

-It is Website name of College Information Website
+It is Website name of College Information Management Website

 I protal built is Student Portal, Admin Portal, Faculty Portal Avaiable